Ahsoka (novel): Publication

 With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars were rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.
-Ahsoka was announced in March 2016, with a release date of October 11, 2016, written by E. K. Johnston, from an outline by Dave Filoni on the life of Ahsoka Tano in-between the events of the fifth season of Star Wars: The Clone Wars (2012–2013) and the character's return in Star Wars Rebels (2015–2018), with the events of the novel later being adapted as the four-part series finale of the seventh season revival of the former series in 2020, and as the first season finale of Tales of the Jedi in 2022.
+Ahsoka was announced in March 2016, with a release date of October 11, 2016, written by E. K. Johnston, from an outline by Dave Filoni on the life of Ahsoka Tano in-between the events of the fifth season of Star Wars: The Clone Wars (2012–2013) and the character's return in Star Wars Rebels (2015–2018), with the events of the novel later being adapted as the four-part series finale of the seventh season revival of the former series in 2020, and as the first-season finale of Tales of the Jedi in 2022.

 Adaptations

 In 2020, the flashback chapters of Ahsoka, depicting the title character's role in the Siege of Mandalore, duel with former Sith Lord Maul, and escape from Order 66, were adapted as the four-part series finale of the revival of Star Wars: The Clone Wars, written by Dave Filoni and directed by Saul Ruiz and Nathaniel Villanueva.
-In 2022, the main events of Ahsoka were loosely adapted as "Resolve", the first season finale of Tales of the Jedi, written by Filoni and directed by Ruiz, replacing the novel's role in Star Wars canon.
+In 2022, the main events of Ahsoka were loosely adapted as "Resolve", the first-season finale of Tales of the Jedi, written by Filoni and directed by Ruiz.